wolfgangkeil/Kinney_Sahu_et_al_2023_code/README.md

 ## Limiting the amount of manual clicking
 The entire procedure requires a lot of manual clicking for large data sets.
 In order to reduce this a bit, it's best to create a file called "frame_range.txt" in the experiment_folder.
 This file should contain only two numbers, the first and the last frame that should be considered during the MCP-GFP spot tracking and analysis.

+## Pre-processing the data

-## Overview of the pre-processing steps to be followed
+Preprocessing requires the following steps to be executed:

-Straightening => Z drift correction => Manual pre-registration => deletion of "bad" frames
+Straightening =>  Manual pre-registration => deletion of "bad" frames

 ### Straightening
 1/ Generate a folder <experiment_folder> and past the folder called "raw_data" in it.